andmich/cpsc456-assignment2/part1/Part 1 Answers.md

 17. This is useful for hiding malicious files because we can hide malicious batch files behind pictures.
 After the batch file is successfully concatenated to the gif, a user will simply see a "harmless" gif but in reality a malicious script is there as well.
 Essentially it is like a Trojan horse malware.

 18. It is not very robust in terms of avoiding detection by anti-virus tools because most anti-virus software inspect the code of files or compare files to known viruses or malware.
-It is also not very robust since we just appending raw text.
-We did not use any polymorphic or metamorphic techniques to fight against anti-virus scanning tools.
+It is also not very robust since we are just appending raw text and did not use any polymorphic or metamorphic techniques to fight against anti-virus scanning tools.